-DIRECTED BY: Jennifer Lynch
+DIRECTED BY: (credited as Jennifer Chambers Lynch)

 WHAT THE CRITICS SAY:

 “I am probably prevented by some unwritten law from divulging the end of Boxing Helena.
 I can only say that, instead of adding an extra twist to this bizarre tale, it deprives it of what little point it had.”–Quentin Crisp, Christopher Street (contemporaneous)